olafnub/andydoes-writing/leetcode.md

 ## Resource on how to get better at leetcode
 https://www.reddit.com/r/cscareerquestions/comments/sgktuv/the_definitive_way_on_how_to_leetcode_properly/

 From another reddit post I found (picture below): TL;DR: Spend ~10 minutes on each problem, then look at the solution and try to understand it.
+The reason why is because Leetcode has problems that sometimes require the person to know the algorithm before actually solving it.
-The reason why is because it's like trying to solve a math problem without knowing the equation.
+For example, It's like trying to solve a math problem without knowing the equation.
 You can add and subtract but if the solution is to multiply, then it's going to take a long time until you find your solution.
 Therefore, _it's better to_ understand the solution from the answer key than spending hours trying to solve it. **BUT** everyone learns differently, we're all different, and so this study method will work for some, but will not work for all.
-But feel free to try it out.
-Note: With this method, you should record the problem and look back at them later and try solving it without the solution.
+Though, feel free to still try it out.
+Note: With this method, you should record the problem and look back at them later and try solving it without looking at the solution.
+Neetcode should have good advice on how to do leetcode, search it up on youtube.

 <img width="776" height="568" alt="image" src="https://github.com/user-attachments/assets/4b879a62-fea9-4d06-b5cc-0f1656f9391e" />